anir-helix/hibernate-adv-db-mapping/README.md

 hibernate-Advance sample project. for defining Database mapping using Hibernate mapping annotation. and handling the CRUD operation with maintaining the key relationship mapping.

 ##Feature:
-This is Java Adavance Hibernate project where we have used multiple tables to handle Table Mapping association.like,
+This is Java Advance Hibernate project where we have used multiple tables to handle Table Mapping association.like,
 - One-To-One
 - One-To-Many
 - Many-to-Many